 Carin Taylor is the fastest woman in the world.
 At least, she’d better be if she wants to save her own life and the lives of her Cyberforce teammates.
 When a former Cyberdata scientist — and test subject — seeks revenge against the members of Cyberforce, only Velocity can save her friends before the clock literally runs out.

-The story begins with Velocity trying to take a day off and enjoy herself at the movies, when she’s suddently attacked by several robots, who are equipped with weapons to match her super-speed.
+The story begins with Velocity trying to take a day off and enjoy herself at the movies when she’s suddenly attacked by several robots who are equipped with weapons to match her super-speed.
 She’s captured by another mad scientist, this one whom we learn was an original founder of Cyberdata, one of the first to work on developing the cybernetic program that created Velocity and her teammates in Cyberforce.
-But against his superior’s wishes, he tested his technology on himself, turning himself into a hideous cyborg, and for that he was fired and dismissed.
-He turned in anger against the members of Cyberforce, because their later cyborg implants were more effective and allow them to live somewhat normal lives in public.
-So he had a series of robotic doubles of Velocity contact each member of Cyberforce and inject them with a computer virus which he says will destroy their implants and kill them, all within one hour.
-And he’s personally done the same to Velocity, and his keeping her prisoner so he can watch her die in front of him.
-Velocity manages to escape, and runs off to try and save herself and her teammates, with only one hour to go…
+But against his superior’s wishes, he tested his technology on himself, turning himself into a hideous cyborg, and for that, he was fired and dismissed.
+He turned in anger against the members of Cyberforce because their later cyborg implants were more effective and allow them to live somewhat normal lives in public, unlike himself.
+So he built a series of robotic doubles of Velocity and had them contact each member of Cyberforce and inject them with a computer virus which he says will destroy their implants and kill them, all within one hour.
+And he’s personally done the same to Velocity, and is keeping her prisoner just so he can watch her die in front of him.
+Velocity manages to escape and runs off to try and save herself and her teammates, with only one hour to go…

 Rocafort’s artwork is very nice here.
 Not as clean as Maguire’s and there are some elements of cheesecake in some panels and covers.
 But he’s given a lot to portray here from killer robots to Velocity’s super-speed actions, and he does it well.
 This is an exciting miniseries from start to finish.
 And best of all, it’s pretty cheap, with the first issue being available on Comixology for just 0.99 cents and the next 3 issues for $1.99 each.
 This miniseries gets a Chacebook rating of FIVE STARS